 View ‘National drug strategies’ for additional information.

-The UK government is responsible for setting the overall strategy and for its delivery in the devolved administrations only in areas where it has reserved power.
+The United Kingdom Government is responsible for setting the overall strategy and for its delivery in the devolved administrations only in areas where it has reserved power.
 In the Drug Strategy 2010, policies concerning health, education, housing and social care are confined to England; those for policing and the criminal justice system cover England and Wales.
-The 2010 Strategy is a cross-government strategy, although secretariat and programme management responsibilities fall to the Home Office.
-Overall, the strategy is governed by the Home Affairs, Public Health and Social Justice Committees.
-Implementation of the strategy is governed by three overarching groups: the Inter-Ministerial Group on Drugs; the Drug Strategy Group; and the Drug Strategy Implementation Group.
+The Drug Strategy 2010 is a cross-government strategy, although secretariat and programme management responsibilities fall to the Home Office.
+Overall, the Drug Strategy is governed by the Home Affairs, Public Health and Social Justice Committees.
+Implementation of the Strategy is governed by three overarching groups: the Inter-Ministerial Group on Drugs; the Drug Strategy Group; and the Drug Strategy Implementation Group.
 The Drug Strategy has been designed to align policy development and planning across government departments and agencies and to support a cohesive, interrelated approach to delivery at the local level.

 In Northern Ireland, the Drugs and Alcohol Implementation Steering Group coordinates implementation of the Northern Ireland Substance Misuse Strategy at the governmental level.
 In addition, several working groups have been established to support the development of action in specific areas.

-In 2010 total drug-related expenditure, including expenditure on some indirect consequences of drug use, represented 0.49 % of gross domestic product (GDP), with 64.9 % for public order and safety, 22.5 % for social protection and 11.7 % for health.
-(5) This distribution was identical for both the total and the unlabelled expenditures.
-Within labelled expenditures it was different: 64.5 % for health, 28.4 % for public order and safety, 6.0 % for general public services, 1.0 % for social protection and 0.1 % for education.
+In 2010 total drug-related expenditure, including expenditure on some indirect consequences of drug use, represented 0.49 % of gross domestic product (GDP), with 64.9 % financing public order and safety, 22.5 % for social protection and 11.7 % for health (6).
+This distribution was identical for both the total and the unlabelled expenditures.
+For labelled expenditure, 64.5 % was allocated to health, 28.4 % to public order and safety, 6.0 % to general public services, 1.0 % to social protection and 0.1 % to education.

-Trend analysis shows that between 2005 and 2010 labelled expenditures remained broadly stable in percentage of GDP (varying between 0.07 % and 0.08 % of GDP).
-In the years leading up to 2010, some labelled expenditures have declined.
+Trend analysis shows that between 2005 and 2010 labelled expenditures remained broadly stable in terms of the percentage of GDP (varying between 0.07 % and 0.08 % of GDP).
+In the years leading up to 2010 some labelled expenditures have declined.
 This was mainly as a result of the mainstreaming of certain grants and a reduction in expenditure on counter-narcotics work in Afghanistan.
 Budgets for large expenditure items such as drug treatment have seen funding levels maintained in cash terms.

 Comprehensive estimates of both labelled and unlabelled expenditure were provided for 2005 and 2010 but they are not comparable.
 They used different methods and estimated different elements of expenditure.

-Drug-related public expenditure is foreseen to become more difficult to estimate in the future in the United Kingdom as drug budgets become more integrated with wider public health budgets, local areas take more responsibility for dealing with the drug problem and interventions become more focused on preventive early policies.
+The decentralisation of public spending, implemented in 2013, could make it more difficult to estimate drug-related expenditure in the United Kingdom as drug budgets become more integrated with wider public health budgets, local areas take more responsibility for dealing with the drug problem and interventions become more focused on early preventive policies.